-- 11.1 Keep the glass clean with correct use of the Airwash system and good quality fuel.
-Use the boost setting to clear any build up. - 11.2 Sometimes additional cleaning may be required.
+- 11.1 Keep the glass clean with correct use of the Airwash system and good quality fuel. - 11.2 Sometimes additional cleaning may be required.
 Before undertaking this operation allow appliance to cool fully.
 Do not clean hot glass. - 11.3 On appliances with printed glass do not use cleaning agents that have a high alkaline or acidic content, for example Stovax Gel Cleaner, these are aggressive cleaning agents designed to be used with heavily stained clear glass.
 On printed glass surfaces, use Stovax Glass Cleaner (Stovax No.4103) which is better formulated for this application. - 11.4 Before applying a cleaning agent remove any dust and loose soot with a damp cloth. - 11.5 Use an appropriate glass cleaner.
 Apply the cleaning fluid to a cloth before rubbing onto the glass.
 Apply carefully and do not apply excessively.
 Try to prevent any run off which could soak into the rope seals around the edge of the glass.
-Soot can also contain acidic particles that can cause - corrosive damage to printed glass. - 11.6 Remove dirt with a moist cloth and buff dry.
+Seet can also contain acidic particles that can cause. - Soot can also contain acidic particles that can cause corrosive damage to printed glass. - 11.6 Remove dirt with a moist cloth and buff dry. - 11.7 Before relighting the appliance ensure the glass is fully dried.
+If the rope seal has absorbed excess cleaning agent it is advisable to replace the rope as soon as possible to preserve the printed finish of the glass.